 ENG | Zephyr RTOS: Because Arduino was too easy.

 Reflection on Zephyr RTOS.
-Idea of device tree and hardware abstraction sounds great, but reality is cryptic compiler error messages inside macro expansion, many edge cases where abstraction fails, and breaking changes.
+Idea of device tree and hardware abstraction sounds great, but reality are cryptic compiler error messages inside macro expansions, many edge cases where abstraction fails, and breaking changes.

 I’m not sure if it is good idea to use it.
 Yes, Arduino is stupid simple - take existing library, don’t ask questions, use it if it works.